Monishguru/Documentation/Assignments.md

 Problem Description: Modify the above program 2 to incorporate following restrictions:
 - The user need not enter all data while creating the object.
-- If “ibu” is not entered, the default value for ibu must be set to “BENCH” and the value for projectCode must be defaulted to “BENCH_Pune2”
+- If “businessUnit” is not entered, the default value for ibu must be set to “BENCH” and the value for projectCode must be defaulted to “BENCH_CBE2”
-- If “ibu” is provided but “projectCode” is not entered, the value for projectCode must be defaulted to “BENCH_<ibu>_Pune2”.
-The <ibu> is to be replaced by the value of ibu.
+- If “businessUnit” is provided but “projectCode” is not entered, the value for projectCode must be defaulted to “BENCH_<businessUnit>_CBE2”.
+The <businessUnit> is to be replaced by the value of businessUnit.

 # Assignment 3: Understanding Method Overriding
 ## Objective: Understanding Method Overriding.